erlwes/KraftSkall/PowerShell-ScriptSigning.md

 ```

 The script will need to be signed again.
-You dont need to remove previous signature from script, PowerShell will figure it out and replace the old signature.
+You don't need to remove previous signature from script, PowerShell will figure it out and replace the old signature.
 The signature has to be at the end of the script.
 You can not move it, and then sign it again to account for new hash (I tried, and it failed).